UPDATED September 19th, 2020

 -COVID-19 info graphics have been added to baggage claim carousel screens and resort screens.

--Graphics and signage throughout the terminal and Jackson Hole Aviation continue to be updated as needed to reflect current recommendations and orders from the State and Teton County Public Health.
+-Graphics and signage throughout the terminal and Jackson Hole Aviation continue to be updated as needed to reflect current recommendations and orders from the State, Town, County and Teton County Public Health.

--Sanitary stations have been ordered that will be placed in the hold room, ticketing lobby and the baggage claim building.
-These stations will provide to the public, free of charge: facial coverings, tissues, and hand sanitizer.
+-Mask stations have been placed throughout the facility.
+These stations will provide to the public, free of charge: facial coverings and hand sanitizer.

 -Staff has ordered 7,5000 travel size bottles of hand sanitizer to distribute to airport users and staff.